kensanata/just-halberds/Just-Halberds.md

 When you roll your dice, add one for every profession, skill and special ability that applies.
-If you're Fo Pi, the fist-fighting fire-mage shooting fireballs from your palms (profession: fire-mage;
+If you're Fo Pi, the fist-fighting fire-mage shooting fire bolts from your palms (profession:
-skill: fist-fighting; special ability: fireball) then you might get to add one for being a fire-mage and one for shooting fireball in a fight.
+*fire-mage*; skill: *fist-fighting*; special ability: *fire bolt*) then you might get to add one for being a fire-mage and one for shooting a fire bolt in a fight.

 Similarly, the referee might add one to the roll if you're fighting orcs in melee because that's what they're good at, or the referee